ubo-dev/lab-report/README.md

 ### Spring Boot and ReactJS Application

 ---
-This project provides to reach listing of existing reports or creating and editing new ones if you are authorized as laborant.
+This project provides to reach listing of existing reports or creating and editing new ones if you are authorized as admin.

 ### Summary
-The assessment consists of an API to be used for creating a new lab report as laborant or to keep track of their detailed reports as standart user.
+The assessment consists of an API to be used for creating a new lab report as admin or to keep track of their detailed reports as standart user.

 #### Requirements